Skip to content

 Some cockroach species can fly, but not all do, and the ability varies by species.
 Some cockroaches have well-developed wings and are strong fliers, while others have wings that are not fully functional for flight.

 Out of the 4 species of cockroaches in Long Island, the American Cockroach, for example, are capable of gliding short distances.
-If you see cockroaches in your home or business, call EM Pest Control for a free estimate.

 Yes, cockroaches can bite, but it is very rare.
 These insects are more likely to scavenge for food than to bite humans.
 However, in situations where food is scarce, and their population is high, cockroaches may resort to biting as a means of survival.

 Although their bites are usually harmless, it's important to keep up with proper hygiene and pest management to avoid infestations.
 Certain people might be sensitive to cockroach saliva or droppings, which could cause allergic reactions.
-If you want to avoid the hassle of cockroaches in your home, contact EM Pest Control today, and we'll handle the problem for you!

 Get A Free Quote Today